27 Oct Lord of Lies

 Peter’s slumber was so deep, as a matter of fact, that he didn’t even stir when the normally calm surface of the river began to ripple.
-Peter didn’t let out a single peep as a figure emerged from the dark depths of the dirty waters, red eyes flashing with vengeance.
+Peter didn’t let out a single peep as a figure emerged from the dark depths of the dirty waters, red eyes flashing with a vengeance.
 The fire which had sanctioned Peter was dying rapidly.
 The flames were shrinking lower and lower until there were no flames, only embers, which quickly went extinct.
 A veil of black descended over the night, and the cold crept in like a sickness.
 Heavy footfalls echoed off the trees until the Spirit of the River found what he was looking for.

 A cold, wet, slimy hand clamped down over Peter’s mouth.
 He jerked awake, trying to yell out, but the hand pushed him down firmly, keeping him in place.

 “Don’t worry,” the darkness whispered huskily, “It’ll be alright.”